 To come back to the beginning, my point isn’t about slamming EMV or QR open loop transit, just the assumptions that they solve everything.
 They have their place in intelligently designed fare systems but only constitute part of the larger transit fare system picture.
 And as I have pointed out many times, card companies have little interest in improving the EMV standard for transit needs.
 They want to capture transit fare business without investing.
 The focus will always be the supermarket checkout lane that EMV was designed for.

 There will always be a risk involved when ignoring the hidden assumptions of EMV open loop as a one size fits all solution.
 Dedicated transit cards will always be necessary.
-Every transit system is unique and deserves the best solution for the transit company and the users they serve.
+Every transit system is unique and deserves the best solution for the transit company and the riders they serve.